dpavlidis/AutoDiscretizer/README.md

 - **Manual Binning**: Set the number of bins for each selected column to achieve your desired level of data granularity.

 - **Auto Options**: Let AutoDiscretizer automate binning!
-Using machine learning, specifically Naive Bayes, the app can automatically determine the optimal number of bins or strategy based on accuracy, helping you streamline your preprocessing without compromising on precision.
+Using machine learning, specifically Naive Bayes, the app can automatically determine the optimal number of bins or strategy based on accuracy.

 ## Visit the AutoDiscretizer Web Application 🚀